 10. Participants must make and pay for their own international travel arrangements.

-PLEASE NOTE: A workshop will be cancelled if there are less than 15 scholar participating in person.
+PLEASE NOTE: A workshop will be cancelled if there are fewer than 15 scholar participating in person.